-I know that this is the age of entrepreneurship, that this is “à la mode” and hell it is much easier to do with all the SaaS tools that are offered.
-For every service I enquire about, I find at least a dozen services and I am sure there are lots of other categories that I don’t even know because I don’t need such services (there goes my idea of building a platform for IT oriented SMEs to manage their project costs).
+I know that this is the age of entrepreneurship, that it’s “à la mode.”
+And hell, it is much easier to do with all the SaaS offered nowadays.
+For every service I enquire about, I find at least a dozen services.
+I am sure there are lots of other categories that I don’t even know because I don’t need such services (there goes my idea of building a platform for IT oriented SMEs to manage their project costs).

 (Photo by Andreas Klassen on Unsplash)

 Confessions of an entrepreneur is a series of articles that reflect the observations, feelings and thoughts of an entrepreneur in his late thirties trying to launch his business.
 We felt that what he says could find an echo among our readers.
 You can follow Roy on Twitter @RoysConfessions